 - Feelings of almost overwhelming tiredness, to the point where you wonder how you could possibly get through the day.
 This may be worse if you have other children to care for and who are demanding on your time and physical energy.

 - If you have been charting your basal body temperature to predict when you ovulate, you may notice your temperature is elevated for around 18 days.
-It is normal for a temporary rise in temperature at the time of ovulation, though it usually returns to a normal range if a fertilised egg does not implant.
+A temporary rise in temperature during ovulation is normal, though it usually returns to a normal range if a fertilised egg does not implant.

-- Some women describe a sensation of just feeling different, as if something has changed within themselves.
+- Many women describe a sensation of just feeling different, as if something has changed within themselves.
 Others can actually pinpoint the moment when the embryo implants within the wall of their uterus.
-This is generally between the eighth and tenth day after ovulation.
+This is generally between six and twelve days after ovulation.

 - You could be a little teary and more prone to emotional outbursts than normal.
 You could find yourself overwhelmed at times and wonder just what has happened to your even tempered self.